|Mariner II during its final days on Earth, July-August 1962. Image credit: NASA.

 Astronomers knew that Venus was nearly as large as Earth, but little else was known of it, for its surface is cloaked in dense white clouds.
 Many supposed that, because it is a near neighbor and similar in size to our planet, Venus would be Earth's twin.
 As late as 1962, some still hoped that astronauts might one day walk on Venus under overcast skies and perhaps find water and life.

 Data from Mariner II effectively crossed Venus off the list of worlds where astronauts might one day land.
-As had been suspected since 1956, when radio astronomers first detected a surprising abundance of three-centimeter microwave radiation coming from the planet, Venus's surface temperature was well above the boiling point of water.
-Mariner II data indicated a temperature of at least 800° Fahrenheit over the entire planet.
+As had been suspected since 1956, when radio astronomers first detected a surprising abundance of three-centimeter microwave radiation coming from Venus, its surface temperature was well above the boiling point of water.
+Mariner II data indicated a temperature of at least 800° Fahrenheit (427° Celsius) over the entire planet.
 Cornell University astronomer Carl Sagan explained the intense heat: Venus has a dense carbon dioxide atmosphere that behaves like glass in a greenhouse.

 Venus's role in piloted spaceflight thus shifted from a destination in its own right to a kind of "coaling station" for spacecraft traveling to and from Mars.
-Mission planners proposed ways that a piloted Mars spacecraft might use Venus's gravity to alter its course, slow down, or speed up without expending rocket propellants.
+Mission planners proposed ways that a piloted Mars spacecraft might use the gravity and orbital momentum of Venus to alter its course, slow down, or speed up without expending rocket propellants.